The Royal Ballet

 Original danced by

-Christina Arestis, Deborah Bull, Samantha Raine, Tom Sapsford, Jenny Tattersall, Edward Watson, Tom Whitehead
+Christina Arestis, Deborah Bull, Samantha Raine, Tom Sapsford, Jenny Tattersall, Edward Watson and Tom Whitehead

 Premiere date and venue